temporalio/sdk-dotnet/README.md

   * The attribute can have a string argument for the signal name.
 Otherwise the name is defaulted to the unqualified method name with `Async` trimmed off the end if it is present.
   * This attribute is not inherited and therefore must be explicitly set on any override.
-* `[WorkflowQuery]` attribute may be present on any public method that handles queries.
+* `[WorkflowQuery]` attribute may be present on any public method or property with public getter that handles queries.
   * Query methods must be non-`void` but cannot return a `Task` (i.e. they cannot be async).
   * The attribute can have a string argument for the query name.
 Otherwise the name is defaulted to the unqualified method name.